-Houston welcomes Manchester United and Manchester City soccer fans on July 20th for the International Champions Cup at NRG Stadium.
+If you’re visiting NRG stadium for the rodeo or other conventions or sporting events, you may want to leave the NRG complex and see more of nearby Houston.
 I worked with my friends at Trip Chandler to make a guide to the best bars and restaurants in Houston for visiting sports fans!

 Houston is a sports town, hosting the 2017 Super Bowl, the 2016 NCAA Men’s Final Four, plus eight professional sports teams of their own.
+Plus we put on one of the richest professional rodeos in the country.
 Our guide concentrates on areas around the major sports venues – NRG, Minute Maid Park, Toyota Center, BBVA Compass Stadium and the light rail that connects them.
 Others are a quick cab or uber ride away.

 Icehouses and Taco Stands

-It’s hot in Houston so we suggest you chill out as much as possible during your visit for the Manchester Derby.
-Trade in the pub for the icehouse – our open air beer joints usually come with a selection of locally made ice cold craft beers, a nearby food truck, big screen tvs, a grumpy regular, picnic tables, some shade, misting fans, and dogs but all are laid-back and welcoming.
+It’s can be hot in Houston no matter what the season so we suggest you chill out as much as possible during your visit.
+Trade in the pub for the icehouse – our open air beer joints usually come with a selection of locally made ice cold craft beers, a nearby food truck, big screen TVs, a grumpy regular, picnic tables, some shade, misting fans, and dogs but all are laid-back and welcoming.

 For old school, head to the West Alabama Ice House where Tacos Tierra Caliente is conveniently parked across the street (cash only) for a taste of local cuisine – the taco.
 Use caution with their red salsa!